pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ```
 ::::

-## Convert (Cartesian) world points to spherical coordinates
+## Convert (Cartesian) World Points to Spherical Coordinates

-When studying head orientation and gaze orientation as observers navigate a 3D environment, it can be useful to know how much these quantities deviate from pointing at a given landmark.
-For instance, you might want to know when someone’s gaze or heading deviates from pointing at the horizon.
-This can be simplified by representing data in spherical coordinates.
+When studying head orientation and gaze orientation as observers navigate a 3D environment, it can be useful
+to know how much these quantities deviate from pointing at a given landmark.
+For instance, you might want to
+know when someone’s gaze or heading deviates from pointing at the horizon.
+This can be simplified by
+representing data in spherical coordinates.
 The orientation values from the IMU are already in such a format.
-For the values returned by  gaze_scene_to_world, the function below will do the necessary transformation.
-When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to keeping your head neutral while gazing at the horizon.
+For the values returned by  `gaze_scene_to_world`, the function below will do the necessary transformation.
+When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to keeping your head
+neutral while gazing at the horizon.

 :::: details Code
 ```python